 Can the petDetect Trovan microchips be used for the Pet Passport Scheme?

 Yes, they are perfect for the Pet Passport.
-Any ISO standard scanner can read them.
+Any ISO compliant scanner or universal scanner can read them.

 Can petDetect Trovan microchips be used in dogs for the purposes of the compulsory microchipping legislation?